OleksaVasylenko/Stepik_nginx/README.md

 # stepik_web_project
-This project is educational implementation of Question-Answer web application made for the course Web-technologies. https://stepik.org/course/154
+This project is educational implementation of Question-Answer web application made for the course «Web-technologies». https://stepik.org/course/154